Shriyut Gangadhar Tipre

 Shriyut Gangadhar Tipre was an Indian television series that aired on Alpha TV Marathi.
-The series started from 2 November 2001 and ended on 7 January 2005 after 165 episodes.
-The series was reran in the COVID-19 pandemic on viewers demand from 15 June to 11 July 2020.
+The series started from 2 November 2001 and ended on 24 December 2004 after 165 episodes.
+The series was rerun in the COVID-19 pandemic on viewers demand from 15 June to 11 July 2020.

+Plot

+Picture a middle-class Maharashtrian family facing the ups and downs of everyday life.
+'Shriyut Gangadhar Tipre' is like a snapshot into their world, where they tackle normal problems but always stick together.
+From dealing with daily routines to chasing dreams, the family shows how even the simplest moments can be special.
+The show is a mix of laughter and heart, bringing out the beauty in the ordinary moments we all experience.
+It's like watching your own family, making you laugh, relate, and appreciate the little things in life.